themoahmed/LavaLabDevChallenege2024/README.md

 This is my attempt at the LavaLab Developer Challenge.
 The challenge provides a glimpse into how I work and think as a developer, and it also gives me a better idea of the type of development work typically done as a LavaLab developer.

-I understand that perfection is not the goal here.
-Instead, I aimed to resemble the design as closely as possible, providing an accurate representation of my approach, coding style, and how I break problems down into smaller components.
-I spent as much time as needed to complete this development challenge.

-## Deliverable

-My task was to develop the following platform, focusing on clean and efficient code.
-I chose to implement the platform on the web, following the designs presented in the Figma link provided.

-For more design context, here is the Figma link I used for development: [Figma link](#)

 ## Tech Stack

 I chose to implement the platform on the web using the following technologies: